-Italo Balbo, the legendary Italian aviator, who crossed in 1933 the Atlantic Ocean with a squadron of 25 airplanes flying over Chicago (there is still a “Balbo Avenue” in Chicago to celebrate the event) and New York, in 1929 had previously flown over the Black Sea, reaching Odessa.
+Italo Balbo, the legendary Italian aviator, who crossed in 1933 the Atlantic Ocean with a squadron of 25 airplanes flying over Chicago during the World’s Fair (there is still a “Balbo Avenue” in Chicago to celebrate that event) and New York, in 1929 had previously flown over the Black Sea, reaching Odessa.

 Oddly, there are no landmarks or historical traces of the event in Odessa.
 Probably, the enthusiastic reception offered to a fascist leader by the local soviet authorities had to be later hidden and forgotten, because of WWII and the ideological embarrassment.
 Fortunately, Italo Balbo wrote a book: “From Rome to Odessa”, with the detailed story of his journey.

 Italo Balbo was the Italian Minister of Aviation and became a legend due to his long distance flights, which were a propaganda tool for the new fascist regime, but also a promotion of the Italian aircrafts abroad.
 Italian aircraft industry was cutting-edge at the time, especially in the hydroplane segment.
 Few countries, at the time, had developed a network of land airports; therefore, the use of lakes or seas was very convenient.
 Balbo’s air cruises were four: Western Mediterranean (Spain, Portugal), Eastern Mediterranean (Black Sea), South Atlantic (Brasil), North Atlantic (Canada, USA).